OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **As an ASPSP, which security certification should I request from Open ID if I see multiple types for FAPI?**

-ASPSP must select FAPI IDP certification.
+ASPSP must select FAPI-Advanced-Final- Authorization server test.

 ### **Which scope element should the TPPs use when requesting token (grant type=authorization_code)?**